kbroman/Paper_FunQTL/Simulations/ReadMe.md

 - [fda](http://cran.r-project.org/web/packages/fda/)
 - [grofit](http://cran.r-project.org/web/packages/grofit/)

-All of the packages except funqtl] can be downloaded from [CRAN](http://cran.r-project.org).
+All of the packages except funqtl can be downloaded from [CRAN](http://cran.r-project.org).

-To install [funqtl](https://github.com/ikwak2/funqtl) from github, do the following:
+To install [funqtl](https://github.com/ikwak2/funqtl) from GitHub, do the following:

     install.packages("devtools")